-Account balance refers to the difference between the total amount debited and the total amount credited to an account.
-Balances from ledger accounts make up the amounts reported in the financial statements.
+Account balance refers to the accumulated value of a financial statement item as of a given date.
+It is computed by taking the difference between the total amount debited and the total amount credited to the account.

 Every account has two sides: debit (left side) and credit (right side).
 Amounts are entered into each side as business transactions are recorded and posted.